Compare Flexible ISAs

 Research

-• Review the quality of this research and think about whether it is worthwhile for your investment strategy
+• Review this research’s quality and consider whether it is worthwhile for your investment strategy.

 Customer Service

-• This could be quicker response times, shorter telephone hold times, and customer service agents that have better training and more experience
+• This could include quicker response times, shorter telephone hold times, and customer service agents with better training and experience.

-• Think about whether customer service is important for you – are you a new investor with a lot of questions, or will you be trading a lot and be likely to experience account issues?
+• Consider whether customer service is important to you.
+Are you a new investor with many questions, or will you be trading a lot and likely to experience account issues?

 Account Features

-• These can include share price notifications, stop losses and limit orders, and currency exchange services
+• These include share price notifications, stop losses and limit orders, and currency exchange services.

 What should I do if my ISA is not flexible?

-If your ISA is not a flexible ISA there’s no need to panic.
-Non-ISAs are perfectly good investment accounts, but they just don’t give you as much flexibility over your allowance as flexi-ISAs do.
+If your ISA is not flexible, there’s no need to panic.
+Non-ISAs are perfectly good investment accounts, but they don’t give you as much flexibility over your allowance as flexi-ISAs.

-If you think you’ll be utilising your full ISA allowance most years but might need to dip in for withdrawals, then you can consider transferring your non flexi-ISA to a flexi-ISA.
+If you think you’ll be utilising your full ISA allowance most years but might need to dip in for withdrawals, consider transferring your non-flexi-ISA to a flexible ISA.

-If you want to get the benefits of a flexible ISA then you can transfer your existing ISAs to a flexi-ISA account.
+If you want to get the benefits of a flexible ISA, you can transfer your existing ISAs to a flexi-ISA account.

-4. Your ISA provider will administrate your ISA transfer for you and notify you when complete
+4. Your ISA provider will administrate your ISA transfer for you and notify you when it is complete.

 How do I open a flexible ISA?